codyjrivera/ids-artifact/README.md

 This experiment, in conjunction with the experiments to support Claim 2, supports the scatter plot seen near RQ3 in Section 5.3 of the paper, plotting verification times for Boogie vs. Dafny.

+A script under the `utils/` directory, `gen-scrq3.py`, generates the scatter plot comparing Dafny and Boogie for RQ3.
+To generate this plot, complete the following two steps (assuming you are in the top-level directory):
+1. Run `cd utils`.
+2. Run `python3 ./gen-scrq3.py DAFNY-RESULTS BOOGIE-RESULTS`, where `DAFNY-RESULTS` is the output from running `./dafny-all.sh`, `BOOGIE-RESULTS` is the output from running `./boogie-all.sh`, and `DAFNY-RESULTS` is the output from running `./dafny-all.sh`.

+A sample `DAFNY-RESULTS` is in `utils/artifact-dafny-results.txt`, while a sample `BOOGIE-RESULTS` is in `utils/artifact-boogie-results.txt`.
+Note that the script will work even with omissions in the Dafny results (e.g., omitting `red-black-tree::insert` and `scheduler-queue::bst-remove-root` as is done by default).

 ## Boogie Benchmarks with Builtin Support for Parametrized Updates
 In response to a reviewer who pointed out that the transplant script was unnecessary